Temporary imputation of real estate capital returns

 In the event that the taxpayer loses his status due to a change of residence, all income pending imputation must be integrated into the tax base corresponding to the last tax period that must be declared for this tax, under the conditions established by regulation, being practiced, in If applicable, complementary self-assessment, without penalty or interest for late payment or any surcharge.

-However, when the transfer of residence occurs to another Member State of the European Union, the taxpayer may choose to allocate the pending income in accordance with the provisions of the previous paragraph, or to present it as each of them is obtained. the income pending imputation, a complementary self-assessment without penalty, late payment interest or any surcharge, corresponding to the last period that must be declared for this Tax.
+However, when the transfer of residence occurs to another Member State of the European Union, the taxpayer may choose to allocate the pending income in accordance with the provisions of the previous paragraph, or to present it as each of them is obtained. the income pending imputation, a complementary self-assessment without penalty, late payment interest or any surcharge, corresponding to the last period that must be declared for Personal Income Tax .
 The self-assessment will be submitted within the declaration period of the tax period in which said income would have been allocated if the loss of taxpayer status had not occurred.

 Death of the taxpayer